 NFL GM believes Mac Jones will be available for trade next offseason

-NFL GM has a hot take about Mac Jones' future with Patriots originally appeared on NBC Sports Bayarea
+NFL GM has a hot take about Mac Jones' future with Patriots originally appeared on NBC Sports Boston

 Bill Belichick opened up quite the can of worms Monday night with his handling of the New England Patriots' quarterbacks.